arnicas/interactive-vis-course/Week6/README.md

 ## Loading Multiple Data Files

+You may need to use multiple files to get your timeseries data.
 There are a few ways to handle multiple data files.
 For now, let's just nest the calls:

 ````